REENACTING THE GREAT WAR WITH THE 107th 107THNEWLOGO by Matthew A. Maringola

 Graphic Artist

-The main focus of our unit is the two WWI reenactments sponsored by the Great War Association each year in April and November.
+The main focus of the unit is the two WWI reenactments sponsored by the Great War Association each year in April and November.
 The GWA now owns the site making them the only reenacting organization with complete control of their own event site.
 The 60 plus acre site is located in Newville, Pa and has an extensive trench system (site map) complete with bunkers, gun emplacements and barbed wire entanglements.
 These events attract Great War reenactors from all over the US, Canada and on several occasions, Europe.
-The 107th fields between 18 and 22 men at these events.
-The events include 24 hour scenarios and take place rain or shine.
+The events include 12 to 24 hour scenarios and take place rain or shine.

 Individual members of the unit also participate in parades, public displays and living history events throughout the year.